noblegasss/Learnta-Customer-Success/README.md

 Our customer success project aims to analyze the behaviors of Learnta organizations and provides statistical methods to measure the customer health and active degree based on the given data.

+Please check out the report to see what we did.